Complete Guide to Summer Wedding Flowers

 Inexpensive Wedding Flowers for Summer

-When budget is a concern, look for flowers that are blooming in your hometown.
+When budget is a concern, consider flowers blooming in your hometown.
 If they’re abundant in front yards and gardens, the chances are that your florist can get them inexpensively.
 “When you are seeking a more economical flower, you can never go wrong with a hydrangea,” says Todd.

 The fabulous thing about hydrangea is that the large heads cover a lot of surface area in bouquets and centerpieces.
 Some couples think that pairing hydrangea with a filler flower can be more economical.
 However, that’s not often the case.

 Additionally, sometimes color matters.
-“Economically, you’re going to be better to use a hydrangea,” states Todd.
+“Economically, you’re going to be better off using a hydrangea,” states Todd.
 “Specifically, white hydrangeas will be the most budget-friendly.”
-In-season hydrangeas can be green, pink, purple, or blue, which are a bit more costly.
-Consequently, if you consider that one hydrangea covers a lot of surface area, the blooms can have a high impact per dollar.
+In-season hydrangeas come in green, pink, purple, or blue varieties, which are slightly more expensive.
+Consequently, considering that one hydrangea covers a significant surface area, its blooms can have a high impact per dollar.

 Luxury Wedding Flowers for Summer